geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Was like a wave around their armour roll'd;

-" This scarf," she said, " shall bid the flames retire,
+This scarf,she said, shall bid the flames retire,

-" And guard you safe amid surrounding fire; 700
+And guard you safe amid surrounding fire; 700

-" Oh! may success on all your steps attend,
+Oh! may success on all your steps attend,

-" And your long labours find a happy end!
+And your long labours find a happy end!

-" And when his richest blessings Fortune showers,
+And when his richest blessings Fortune showers,

-" And Love and Glory brighten all your hours,
+And Love and Glory brighten all your hours,

-" Still let this gift, if chance it meet your view,
+Still let this gift, if chance it meet your view,

-" The memory of an absent friend renew."
+The memory of an absent friend renew."

 The knights already mounted for their way;
 T' announce the jousts the warning clarions play;